Planetbiru/MagicAppBuilder/manual.md

 # MagicAppBuilder Usage Guide

-MagicAppBuilder is a powerful tool for creating applications quickly, allowing users to design and manage both the front-end and back-end of their software with minimal coding.
+MagicAppBuilder is a low-code programming platform that enables users to rapidly create applications with minimal manual coding.
+It allows users to design and manage both the front-end and back-end of their software, empowering developers to build robust applications quickly while reducing the complexity of traditional coding tasks.

 ## User Interface